Sign Up

 D.O.D: 1992-08-02

-Michel Berger (born Michel Jean Hamburger; 28 November 1947 – 2 August 1992) was a French singer and songwriter.
-He was a leading figure of France's pop music scene for two decades as a singer and a songwriter for such artists as his wife France Gall, Françoise Hardy and Johnny Hallyday.
-He died of a heart attack at the age of 44.
-Berger was born as Michel Jean Hamburger on 28 November 1947 in Neuilly-sur-Seine, the son of Jewish parents, Dr. Jean Hamburger and Annette Haas, a concert pianist of Swiss-Jewish origin.
+Michel Jean Hamburger (28 November 1947 – 2 August 1992), known professionally as Michel Berger, was a French singer and songwriter.
+He was a figure of France's pop music scene for two decades as a singer.
+As a songwriter he wrote for artists such as his wife France Gall, Françoise Hardy or Johnny Hallyday.
+He died of a heart attack at age 44.
+Berger was born on 28 November 1947 in the Parisian suburb of Neuilly-sur-Seine, the son of Jewish parents, Dr. Jean Hamburger and Annette Haas, a concert pianist of Swiss-Jewish origin.
 Berger first became known to the French public in the 1960s as singer of hit song Salut les copains, after which he became record producer and songwriter for EMI and where he wrote amongst others Les Girafes for Bourvil in 1967.
-In the early 1970s, he moved to Warner Music where he produced the early albums of Véronique Sanson, and...
+In the early 1970s, he moved to Warner Music where he produced the early albums of Véronique Sanson,...